Shaping the future of Cairngorms National Park with community engagement

 Power in the people

-One way the Park Authority are putting this project in the hands of local people is by giving them the right information.
+One way the Park Authority is putting this project in the hands of local people is by giving them the right information.
 This involves using the correct terminology and making sure that the project website is understandable and not bogged down with hard-to-understand information or terms.
 It’s also made clear how to tackle it on a practical front as a community member.

 This project will also deliver on some of the issues raised by the Cairngorms Views project website, helping to showcase the ongoing work of the Park Authority alongside local people.